ToshioCP/Gtk4-tutorial/gfm/Readme_for_developers.md

 - Relative links are changed according to the change of the base directory.
 - Size option in image link is removed when the destination is GFM or html.
 - Relative link is removed when the destination is latex.
-- Lines in fence code block are folded when the destination is latex.

 There's a method `src2md` in the `lib/lib_src2md.rb`.
 This method converts src.md file into md file.